As I’ve gotten older I realise there is a lot of Life Admin I need to get better at keeping on top of.

 Even simple things like going paperless with as many bills as possible will help keep the clutter at bay, as well as being much better for the environment.

-If your online life is chaotic, you’ll love my free 3 day challenge, Declutter your Digital Life.
+If your online life is chaotic, you’ll love my course, Declutter your Digital Life.
 It’s a great way to make some big changes in a small amount of time and to set you on the track to decluttering success.
 Click here for more details.

 5. Plan Ahead